-This Scheme of Corporate Governance sets out the delegations by the Police and Crime Commissioner to the Chief of Staff, the Chief Finance Officer, and Consents to the Chief Constable.
+This Scheme of Corporate Governance sets out the delegations by the Police and Crime Commissioner to the Chief Executive and Monitoring Officer, the Chief Finance Officer, and Consents to the Chief Constable.
 It also includes delegations by the Chief Constable.
 It includes other instruments such as the financial regulations and standing orders relating to contracts.